 - Ensure that the approach taken is tailored to regional strengths and differences.

 However, to vault Canada into a leadership position, these initiatives must be embedded in a clear and deliberate implementation plan that is tailored to the unique—and sub-regional—challenges and opportunities that exist across Canada.
-Informed by approaches taken in other jurisdictions, we recommend an additional component: sub-regional hydrogen nodes.
+Informed by approaches taken in other jurisdictions, we recommend an additional component: sub-regional hydrogen HUBs.

 Why?
-The Case for a Node Approach
+The Case for a HUB Approach

-Why are nodes needed?
+Why are HUBs needed?